Introducing error reporting in optics

 |

-The interfaces follow three rules which ensure that if an Optional
+The interfaces follow three rules which ensure that if an Optional successfully accesses a value, then it can only

 modify this particular section of the larger object and nothing else.
 These rules are generally checked using property based testing: